 The targeted pre-Games testing advised by the Taskforce enhances the tests which are already carried out by the International Federations (IFs) and the National Anti-Doping Organisations (NADOs).

 A special focus of the Taskforce is on Russian athletes, given the ongoing inquiries by the two IOC Commissions, in particular regarding the Olympic Winter Games Sochi 2014.
 As well as a special emphasis on Russian athletes, the pre-Games testing programme is also enhanced by using the following criteria:

-Targeted tests are being carried out between April 2017 and January 2018 by IFs and NADOs.
-There have been almost 7,000 targeted tests performed on more than 4,000 athletes.
-These recommendations to IFs and NADOs are being followed up and monitored by the Taskforce.
+Targeted tests were carried out between April 2017 and January 2018 by IFs and NADOs.
+There have been more than 17,000 targeted tests performed on more than 6,000 athletes.
+These recommendations to IFs and NADOs were followed up and monitored by the Taskforce.

 The testing figures in the combined report will reflect a series of different aspects such as:

 The first combined report includes testing conducted by IFs, NADOs and the World Anti-Doping Agency (WADA) and details cumulative testing figures from April to October 2017.
-Subsequent reports with updated figures will be published on a monthly basis up until the Olympic Winter Games in PyeongChang.
+Subsequent reports with updated figures were published on a monthly basis up until the Olympic Winter Games in PyeongChang.

 This initiative reinforces the importance of intelligent and intensive testing on athletes through a coordinated effort amongst all relevant anti-doping organisations at the national and international levels.

 The commitment of all Winter Olympic IFs, NADOs and National Olympic Committees continues to help protect the integrity of sport and the right of clean athletes to compete on a level playing field.